 Sand Dunes active holiday fun

-- The place where cultures met, colidided and challenged the status quo.
+The place where cultures met, collided and challenged the status quo.
 Listen to stories about Cannibal Jack and his immersion in the Maori culture where he found a home.
 Find out about one of New Zealand’s earliest mission stations, Mangungu and the role it played in people’s lives.
 Did you know the largest signing of the Treaty of Waitangi was in Hokianga.
 The place for the first government hui.
 Stories to fascinate told to you by locals.
-Contact Awesome Adventures Hokianga: Adventure Tourism New Zealand for details.
+Contact Awesome Adventures Hokianga for details.

 Kauris, massive giants of the forest

-- Check out Tronson Kauri Reserve and take a short 30 minute boardwalk through a slice of Aotearoa’s primel heritage with Kauri and other sub-tropical plants.
-The Reserve is Trounson Kauri Park: Kauri Coast places to visit.
+Check out Tronson Kauri Reserve and take a short 30 minute boardwalk through a slice of Aotearoa’s primel heritage with Kauri and other sub-tropical plants.
+The Reserve is Trounson Kauri Park.
 A special treat is the adjacent serviced campground in the Kauri Coast area.
 Camp beside a small but beautiful kauri stand.
 There are many walking tracks nearby.

 Boulders, landforms and a selfie moment